ovh/docs/pages/platform/logs-data-platform/roles/guide.en-gb.md

 - **Data Stream**: Graylog Data Streams can only be shared **read-only** since logs are fully immutable.
 - **Dashboards**: Graylog Dashboards can be shared **read-only or read-write**.
 With the read-write access, the users in the role can add, modify and remove widgets of a dashboard.
-- **Index **: Elasticsearch indices can be shared **read-only or read-write**.
+- **Index **: Opensearch indices can be shared **read-only or read-write**.
 With the read-write access, users in the role can add, modify and delete documents in the index.
 They can also alter the mapping.
-- **Aliases**: Elasticsearch Aliases are **read-only**.
+- **Aliases**: Opensearch Aliases are **read-only**.
 They can only be used to read the data attached to them.
 - **Kibana**: Kibana can be shared **read-only or read-write**.
 If Kibana is read-only, users have access to the Kibana but cannot modify it.
 If Kibana is read-write, they can modify the dashboards or the visualizations or any other Kibana feature or setting.

 > [!primary]